Multidimensional Plasma Wake Excitation in the Non-linear Blowout Regime: Abstract

 \section{Abstract}

 Plasma accelerators can sustain very high acceleration gradients.
 They are promising candidates for future generations of particle accelerators for several scientific, medical and technological applications.
 Current plasma-based acceleration experiments operate in the relativistic regime, where the plasma response is strongly non-linear.
 We outline some of the key properties of wakefield excitation in these regimes.
 We outline a multidimensional theory for the excitation of plasma wakefields in connection with current experiments.
 We then use these results and provide design guidelines for the choice of laser and plasma parameters ensuring a stable laser wakefield accelerator that maximizes the quality of the accelerated electrons.
-We also mention some of the future challenges associated with this technology.\\\\ {\bfseries Keywords}\\ Plasma-based accelerators; Particle-In-Cell simulations; Laser-plasma interactions.
+We also discuss the role of structured laser pulse drivers to circumvent and expand the current limits of laser plasma accelerators. \\\\ {\bfseries Keywords}\\ Plasma-based accelerators; Particle-In-Cell simulations; Laser-plasma interactions.